-- Photo identification (government or state-issued) for each adult in the household.
+• Photo identification (government or state-issued) for each adult in the household.
+Note the identification can be expired provided the client's identity can reasonably be determined from the expired identification.
+If you have specific questions regarding an expired government or state-issued identification, contact OEO.
 If an elderly (aged 75 or older) or disabled applicant does not have a government or state-issued photo identification card, an expired photo identification card with a clarifying statement, or a picture of the applicant and a copy of the applicant's birth certificate will suffice.
 If an elderly or disabled applicant does not have a birth certificate, a letter from the Department of Health and Environment Control (DHEC) stating that the client does not have a birth certificate on file can be used.
 The address listed on the government or state-issued ID should match the address of the dwelling being weatherized for all household members.
 If it does not match one of the members, have them sign a statement indicating they live at the dwelling that is being weatherized.
-They should include in the statement the length of time they have lived there and their intent to remain in the dwelling. - Social security cards for all members of the household.
+They should include in the statement the length of time they have lived there and their intent to remain in the dwelling.

+- Social security cards for all members of the household.
 In situations where clients may not have Social Security cards for all members of the household, they may provide a government document (tax form, Social Security letter, etc.) with the Social Security Number listed on it.
-The client must also sign a statement indicating they do not have a physical copy of the Social Security card for that household member. - Energy bill within 60 days of the date of application or recertification for weatherization services.

-- Proof of income eligibility and associated documentation must be included in the client file.

-- Proof of eligibility if the applicant is not an American Citizen.
+The client must also sign a statement indicating they do not have a physical copy of the Social Security card for that household member. - Energy bill within 60 days of the date of application or recertification for weatherization services. - Proof of income eligibility and associated documentation must be included in the client file - Proof of eligibility if the applicant is not an American Citizen.
 WAP services can be provided to qualified aliens.
-Qualified aliens include:

-- Legal permanent residents

-- Asylees

-- Refugees

-- Aliens paroled into the United States for at least one year

-- Aliens who deportations are being withheld

-- Aliens granted conditional entry (prior to April 1, 1980)

-- Battered alien spouses, battered alien children, the alien parents of battered children, and alien children of battered parents who fit certain criteria

-- Cuban/Haitian entrants

-- Victims of a severe form of trafficking
+Qualified aliens include: - Legal permanent residents - Asylees - Refugees - Aliens paroled into the United States for at least one year - Aliens who deportations are being withheld - Aliens granted conditional entry (prior to April 1, 1980) - Battered alien spouses, battered alien children, the alien parents of battered children, and alien children of battered parents who fit certain criteria - Cuban/Haitian entrants - Victims of a severe form of trafficking